MuhammedAshiqu/smart-attendence/README.md

 - Use the Streamlit interface to monitor progress and view messages.
 - Press 'm' to mark attendance and 'q' to quit the video feed.

----

-This script is part of a broader project aimed at automating attendance tracking using facial recognition technology.
-It is designed to be user-friendly and integrates seamlessly with Google Drive for efficient data management.